-Kim Lund was born in Canada and lived there until he moved to the Cayman Islands in 1984.
-He became a Cayman Islands’ citizen in 1993, and has been active in the Cayman Islands real estate industry for over 25 years, opening a RE/MAX franchise in 1991.
-He has served as a Director on various Boards ranging from mutual funds to private equity and real estate investments.
-Kim is active in many local charities and fundraisers.
-His late wife, Brenda Tibbetts Lund, died of breast cancer in 1998.
-Since then, Kim has actively supported fundraising efforts for breast cancer and became a founding member of the Cayman Islands Breast Cancer Foundation.
+Kim was born in Canada and lived there until he moved to the Cayman Islands in 1984.
+He became a CI citizen in 1993.
+He has been involved in the Real Estate business for over 30 years, opening a Remax franchise in 1991.
+His late wife Brenda died in 1998 from breast cancer.
+Since then Kim has actively supported fund-raising efforts for breast cancer, becoming a founding member of the Breast Cancer Foundation.

-Dr. Hobday is the Medical Director of Cayman Hospice Care and has done post graduate training in palliative care.
-She is also currently Vice President of the Cayman Islands Medical and Dental Society.
+Dr. Hobday is the Medical Director of the Cayman Islands Hospice Care (Jasmine) and has completed post grad training in palliative care.
+She also sits on other Medical Committees here in Cayman as well as running her own busy clinic.

 Dr. Hobday joined the BCF in 2010 as the Medical Advisor as is invaluable to the Foundation and the work we do.

 Janette has been the Chief Administrator for the Cayman Islands Breast Cancer Foundation for over three years, prior to this she was a Director of the Cayman Islands Humane Society.
 During her time at the Breast Cancer Foundation, Janette has overseen the fundraising 30% increase, the expansion of the wellness and awareness program and the introduction of the cold capping for the benefit of all Cayman Islands cancer patients.
 She is an advocate for breast cancer patient care and wellness and works closely with the Islands health establishments and health professionals.